Tribulus Terrestris for Libido: What the Research Says

 Does tribulus terrestris raise testosterone?

-Not reliably in humans.
-The Kamenov (2017) and Neychev & Mitev (2005) trials both found no significant testosterone change despite sexual function improvements.
-Animal studies show androgenic effects but have not replicated consistently in human trials.
+Not reliably in men.
+The Kamenov (2017) and Neychev & Mitev (2005) trials both found no testosterone change despite sexual-function improvements.
+One trial in postmenopausal women (de Souza 2016) did record higher free testosterone, so the hormonal effect may depend on where you start.

 Is tribulus terrestris safe?

-The 4-week women's trial and the 12-week men's trial both reported no significant adverse effects.
-Tribulus is generally considered safe in standardized doses for short-to-medium term use.
+In the randomized trials, side-effect rates matched placebo over 4 weeks, 90 days, and 120 days.
+Tribulus is generally considered safe at studied intakes for short-to-medium term use.
 Consult a healthcare provider if pregnant, breastfeeding, or on hormonal medications.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.